eashdown/Primes---Java/README.md

 # Primes---Java
-A small Java project which does some computations dealing with primes. \n Opperations include:
+A small Java project which does some computations dealing with primes.
+Opperations include:
 Main:
   The main file where the user can call the functions in Prime.
 Test:
   A JUnit test file.